 There aren’t a lot of cooking methods that I don’t like when it comes to eggs.
 I like them fried, scrambled, hard-boiled, soft-boiled, and so on.
 But if I had to choose a very favorite type, I would probably have to say it’s poached eggs!
-They’re just such a treat, because I hardly ever make them at home.
-When I’ve tried making them at home in the past, it has gone okay, but it’s just a finicky process.
-And I normally don’t have the time or patience in the morning for anything finicky!
-So poached eggs are mostly a dining-out-for-breakfast treat.
+They’re just such a treat because I hardly ever make them at home.
+But that all changed when I learned to make the perfect microwave poached egg!

 Related: These Weird Scrambled Eggs Are Actually The Most Delicious Thing Ever

-That is, until a few weeks ago, when some of my girlfriends and I took a girls’ trip to Nashville.
+That is, until a few weeks ago when some of my girlfriends and I took a girls’ trip to Nashville.
 We stayed in a gorgeous Airbnb rental and had a great time!
 But one morning, I noticed that a few of the ladies were microwaving something for breakfast.
 I asked what they were making, and to my great surprise, they told me they were making poached eggs!
-I was intrigued to say the least, so I had them show me how it’s done.
-It sounds too good to be true, but it totally works!
+I was intrigued, to say the least, so I had them show me how it’s done.
+It sounds too good to be true, but it works!

 How To Make Poached Eggs In Your Microwave